A woman with short brown hair wearing glasses, a black shirt, and a bolo tie, smiling in front of tropical plants.

 Abstract geometric design with overlapping semi-circles and arches in pastel purple, dark blue, and mustard yellow on black background.

-You walked into a therapist's office once — maybe more than once — and spent the whole session managing their reaction instead of your own.
+You walked into a therapist's office once, and spent the whole session managing their reaction instead of your own.
 You chose your words carefully.
 You softened the parts that felt too complicated to explain.
 You left feeling more alone than when you arrived.

 That's not what therapy is supposed to feel like.
 And it's not what it feels like here.

-I'm Stephanie — a trauma therapist in Sierra Madre who works with people who are done shrinking themselves just to feel safe.
-You don't have to translate yourself here.
+I'm Stephanie, a trauma therapist in Sierra Madre, CA who works with people who are done shrinking themselves just to feel safe.

 I’VE BEEN THERE…

 I used to believe my worth came from following all the rules and being the "good" girl.
-I was taught that there is value in being the one who never said no, or the one who kept quiet even when something felt wrong — especially when the people in charge told me what I felt wasn't real, or wasn't allowed.
+I was taught that there is value in being the one who never said no, or the one who kept quiet even when something felt wrong.
+I know what it feels like to be taught that your emotions were wrong, inconvenient, or not allowed.

 I know what it's like to sit with a version of yourself that you've never shown anyone.
 To smile through environments that weren't built for you.
 To perform “okay” so convincingly that even you started to believe it.